lauccode/config/README.md

 `tmux attach -t <your_session_name>`
 Kill session:
 `tmux kill-session -t mysession`
+Create new session on first session created with independent window switching
+`tmux new -s second -t 0`
 ### windows
 start a new session with the name mysession and window mywindow:
 `tmux new -s mysession -n mywindow`